 Neighborhoods That are Similar to Lower Manhattan

-If you liked the feel of Lower Manhattan, then we suggest visiting these other neighborhoods below.
+If you loved the feel and vibe of Lower Manhattan, then we suggest visiting these other neighborhoods below.

 Things to Do in DUMBO

 Lower Manhattan used to be called New Amsterdam when it was first discovered.
 Technically, anything below Chambers Street is considered Lower Manhattan.

 The short answer: Yes.
 Lower Manhattan is very safe.
 However, just like in any other city, especially one you’re not familiar with, it’s always good to be aware of your surroundings and belongings.
 As long as you’re alert you should be fine.